New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Introduction

-As a type of rateless codes, Spinal codes do not need to frequently estimate the channel state to adjust the code rate and modulation mode.
-Instead, it keeps generating and transmitting the pseudo-random coding symbols until the transmitted symbols are sufficient for the decoder to decode successfully and an acknowledgment (ACK) is fed back to the transmitter to interrupt the symbol transmission.
-By this means, Spinal codes is able to automatically select the most appropriate code rate to ensure the reliable transmission when the channel state information is unknown.
-The rateless property of Spinal fits Spinal codes with wireless channel application scenarios, such as vehicular communications and satellite communications.
+In addition to the capacity-approaching code rate performance, a more attractive feature for Spinal codes is that Spinal codes are also a family of \emph{rateless codes}.
+Different from conventional fixed-rate codes that should dynamically pre-define the ``bit rate'', i.e., a modulation mode, channel code, and code rate, Spinal codes transmit coded symbols in a rateless mode.
+By rateless transmission, Spinal codes do not need to frequently estimate the time-varying channel state to dynamically adjust the code rate and the modulation mode.
+Instead, they keep generating and transmitting pseudo-random coded symbols until the transmitted symbols are sufficient for the decoder to decode successfully and an acknowledgment (ACK) is fed back to the transmitter to interrupt the transmission.
+By this means, Spinal codes themselves are a type of advanced adaptive coding modulation technique, which enables adaptive parameter selection to ensure reliable and efficient end-to-end communication.